yhyakuna/vault-demos/azure-demo/README.md

     Success!
 Enabled the azure secrets engine at: azure/ Success!
 Data written to: azure/config
     Success!
 Data written to: azure/roles/my-role
+    Success!
+Data written to: azure/roles/reader-role
     ```

-    In this example, I already have an existing service principal; therefore, I provided the SP app's object ID to define `my-role`.
-In this case, a new password will be dynamically generated instead of a new service principal.

-    Alternatively, you can use existing Azure roles.

-1. Generate a new credential
+1. Generate a new credential for `my-role`

     ```plaintext
     $ vault read azure/creds/my-role